geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The spear, pursuing, pinn'd him to the ground.
 480

 He fell unpity'd, not a warrior there,
-Or maid or matron, grae'd him with a tear :
+Or maid or matron, grae'd him with a tear:
 But anger glow'd on many a veteran's face,
 Griev'd for the wounded honour of their race;